graphdrawing/gd2024/pages/practical.md

 For a drink afterwards, the area around <em>Museumsquartier</em> or the <em>Donaukanal</em> and the <em>Bermudadreieck</em> next to <em>Schwedenplatz</em> are known for their variety of different bars.

-During PhD School, the booths at <em>Naschmarkt</em> are a good place to grab lunch within walking distance to the main venue.
+During <strong>PhD School</strong>, the booths at <em>Naschmarkt</em> are a good place to grab lunch within walking distance to the main venue.

 Below you can find a (non-exhaustive) list of restaurants, bars, and ice cream places (all of them are also marked in the map) that are near the conference location.
 A typical main dish in these restaurants costs usually between ten to fifteen euros (source: <a href="https://www.falter.at/lokalfuehrer" target="_blank">restaurant guide by Falter</a>).